Client Care & Complaints

 Whether this is by email or letter, when contacting us you should:

-(i) Provide copies of correspondence between you and the file handler with regard to the complaint;
+(i) Provide copies of correspondence between you and the person dealing with your matter with regard to the complaint;

 (ii) Provide a copy of your complaint to the File Supervisor and their response;